aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables-mpls.md

 ## Unsupported Fabric Variables

-The following fabric variables or variable values are not supported with the mpls design.
+The following fabric variables or variable values are not supported with the MPLS design.

 ```yaml
 underlay_routing_protocol: < ebgp | isis | ospf >